kadena-io/pact-5/docs/builtins/Capabilities/require-capability.md

 ### Basic syntax

-To require a specific `CAPABILITY` to be granted, use the following syntax:
+To test whether a specific `CAPABILITY` has been granted before executing a portion of code in a contract, use the following syntax:

 ```pact
 (require-capability CAPABILITY)